learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 ## Conclusion

 Congratulations!
-You can now use `fetch()`: the browser inside your browser's JavaScript environment to both:
+You can now use `fetch()` — the browser inside your browser's JavaScript environment — to both:

-- READ data using HTTP GET (whose response you can put into the DOM)
+- READ data using HTTP GET (and use the response to update the DOM)
-- SEND data using HTTP POST (whose response you can put into the DOM)
+- SEND data using HTTP POST (and use the response to update the DOM)

-With this we're ready to to stitch server updates (reads **and** updates) with DOM updating and event handling.
+With this we're ready to stitch server updates (reads **and** updates) with DOM updating and event handling.
 We're almost ready to build the "Simple Liker" from scratch!